Addepar/ember-charts/README.md

 http://emberjs.jsbin.com/rekawobugu/1/edit

-Unfortunately, this version of Ember Charts is out of date, but the current maintainers of Ember Charts at Addepar have not been able to update it recently.
+Unfortunately, this version of Ember Charts is out of date, and the current maintainers of Ember Charts at Addepar have not been able to update it recently.

 #### Installation with Ember CLI (Recommended)